pydicom/pydicom/doc/README.md

-Whether you use the local approach or the Docker container, when you finish you should then be able to cd into `_build/html` on your local machine and preview with your webserver of choice:
+Whether you use the local approach or the Docker container, when you finish you should then be able to cd into `_build/html` on your local machine and preview with your browser of choice:

 ```
 cd doc/_build/html